 Meaning

-In the quote “My dad raised me with some good advice: ‘Always tell the truth.
+The message behind “My dad raised me with some good advice: ‘Always tell the truth.
 Always shoot from the hip.
-You might not have many friends, but you’ll never have enemies, because people will always know where you’re coming from.’,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+You might not have many friends, but you’ll never have enemies, because people will always know where you’re coming from.’” revolves around friendship.
+It suggests that meaningful bonds require openness, making it relatable to many people's experiences.

 Theme